-Here are 5 things I’d do if I were to start my eCommerce business from scratch in 2020
+Here are 5 things I’d do if I were to start my eCommerce business from scratch this year

 I started my first eCommerce business in 2007.
 Not that long ago, but it feels like a lifetime ago.
 Entrepreneur years are like dog years, I reckon!